 - Ask the volunteer wearing the polyester shirt and socks to apply hand cream to his/her hands.

-- Ask the forth volunteer wearing the t-shirt and flip flops to put a handful of change into his/her pocket.
+- Ask the fourth volunteer wearing the t-shirt and flip-flops to put a handful of change into his/her pocket.

 - Ask the first three volunteers one at a time to repeat steps 6 and 7.

-- Ask the fourth volunteer to repeat steps 6 and 7, but ask him/her to put his/her hand into his/her pocket and touch the change just before touching the metal surface or another person.
+- Ask the fourth volunteer to repeat steps 6 and 7, but ask them to put their hand into their pocket and touch the change just before touching the metal surface or another person.